TanmoySG/wunderDB/documentation/README.md

 }
 ```

+The API Response also returns the appropriate HTTP status code.

 #### Error

 If any error is raised by the wunderDb server as reponse, the error returned has the error code and the error stack.